 After, stop by Bowe's Foodhall & Café for a delicious coffee and enjoy a gourmet sandwich in the picturesque walled garden.
 Loved by locals and visitors alike, it's one of the best places to eat in Durrow.

-Less than a five minute spin from Castle Durrow, get hands on at Dunmore Country School, a wild, kitchen garden.
+Less than a five-minute spin from Castle Durrow, get hands-on at Dunmore Country School, a wild garden kitchen.
 Learn to live off the land with courses on growing tasty vegetables in sustainable and affordable ways.

 The family owners have studied every inch of their land and have a wealth of knowledge to impart to would-be gardeners.
 Simultaneously beautiful and practical, their seed-to-table approach extends to cookery classes – and the best bit is you get to enjoy the spoils.

-Pack a picnic and head for Emo Court House – the perfect setting for lunch al fresco in County Laois.
+Pack a picnic and head for Emo Court House – a lovely setting for lunch al fresco in County Laois.
 Originally laid out in the 18th century as formal gardens, it’s a joy to explore the 35 hectares of landscaped grounds, woodland walks, statues and stunning 20-acre lake.

-For enthusiasts, rare specimen trees and glades of azaleas are a sight to behold, while more casual visitors will love the sea of gorgeous flowers and the chance to spot rare red squirrels who’ve made the estate their home.
-Don’t skip The Grapery – an arboretum – as the series of pathways open up to vistas of the Slieve Bloom Mountains and Emo Court House that you can’t miss.
+For garden enthusiasts, rare specimen trees and glades of azaleas are a sight to behold, while more casual visitors will love the sea of gorgeous flowers and the chance to spot rare red squirrels who’ve made the estate their home.
+Don’t skip The Grapery – an arboretum – as the series of pathways open up to vistas of the Slieve Bloom Mountains and Emo Court House.

-Follow the lime tree lined walk to a formal terrace overlooking the countryside and bask in the breathtaking views.
-Look out for moorhens, kingfishers and other water birds from the terrace overlooking the lake, and don’t miss the sunken garden where circular terraces descend to an elliptical pool.
+Follow the lime tree-lined walk to a formal terrace overlooking the countryside and bask in the breathtaking views.
+Look out for moorhens, kingfishers and other water birds from the terrace overlooking the lake, and visit the sunken garden where circular terraces descend to an elliptical pool.
 Soak up every drop of romance in the gardens by finishing your visit with a trip to the loggia roofed with red tiles on the top level where you can read inscriptions from poet Alexander Pope.

 One of the youngest gardens on our list, Gash Gardens were started from scratch in 1986 and today you’ll discover many interesting and unusual plants there.
 The moon house grotto, where a waterfall cascades into a lily pond, is one of the highlights, but there’s plenty to explore throughout.
 Visit the large rock garden with rare alpines and the heath garden and the colourful herbaceous borders.
 Keep going until you find the secret passage leading to a riverside walk.

 Awaken your senses in The Sensory Gardens at Dove House in Abbeyleix.
-See the vibrant plants, hear the wind chimes, smell the most fragrant flora and feel their interesting textures — the peaceful haven is designed to stimulate the senses and provide spiritual nourishment.
-You’re sure to leave feeling refreshed and at peace.
+See the vibrant plants, hear the wind chimes, smell the most fragrant flora and feel their interesting textures – the peaceful haven is designed to stimulate the senses and provide spiritual nourishment, leaving visitors feeling refreshed and at peace.

 Head to the foothills of the Slieve Bloom Mountains to discover Clonohill Gardens, designed to enhance the existing woodland landscapes.
 Get your walking shoes on and start the looped trail that begins in the flower-filled woodland, continuing to the colourful Jacobs Walk before you reach the archway framing the entrance to the North Garden.